Garlic Creek

-Garlic Creek is located in north Hays County near Buda, Texas.
-Its headwaters are near the intersection of Ranch to Market Road 967 and Farm to Market Road 1626.
-It is a tributary to Onion Creek, which is a tributary of the Colorado River which empties into the Gulf of Mexico.
+Garlic Creek is located in northern Hays County near Buda, Texas.
+Its headwaters are near the intersection of Ranch to Market Road 967 and Farm to Market Road 1626 at 30°06′16″N 97°53′23″W. The stream flows east to northeast crossing into Travis County just before it reaches its confluence with Onion Creek at 30°07′06″N 97°49′27″W approximately 12 miles southwest of Austin.

 Garlic Creek was originally named Labinski Branch for one of the first settlers in Hays County, Texas.
 Victor Labenski built a log cabin on the banks of what is now called Garlic Creek in 1855.